This is an expanded version of an article that appeared in Vector 288.

 Beyond left and right?

-The thing is, UBI has a lot of supporters on the right too.
-For example, UBI appeals to many of those libertarians who despise ‘Big Government,’ and want innovative ways of rolling back the state: why not just ensure everybody has cash to spend, and let the market figure out the rest?
+The thing is, UBI also has plenty of support on the right.
+For example, UBI appeals to right libertarians who despise ‘Big Government,’ and want innovative ways of rolling back the state: why not just ensure everybody has cash to spend, and let the market figure out the rest?
 UBI could even be a step toward a right libertarian utopia / dystopia: first abolish the welfare state in favor of UBI, then abolish UBI.
 UBI also appeals to some conservatives, who see it as something deserved by all the decent, upright citizens of this proud nation, as a way of tidying up and reinforcing hierarchies, rather than disturbing them.

 By and large, science fiction treats UBI as something whose social and moral significance is yet to be determined.
 There is good UBI and bad UBI.
 UBI is witches.
 Some works of science fiction (or adjacent) that feature UBI (or adjacent) include: